KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
 5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 6. Warning: No LICENSE file.
+7. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-social-counter by ngnijland](https://github.com/ngnijland/MMM-social-counter)

 1. Typo: Found `Magic Mirror` in file `MMM-social-counter.js`: Replace it with `MagicMirror²`.
 2. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+3. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-socialbicycles by 0lek](https://github.com/0lek/MMM-socialbicycles)